jacopotagliabue/jacopotagliabue.github.io/index.md

 I led Coveo's AI and MLOps roadmap from scale-up to IPO, and built out Coveo Labs, an [applied R&D practice](https://medium.com/the-techlife/applied-research-at-reasonable-scale-8a74d2beed89) rooted in collaboration (e.g. [Stanford](https://www.nature.com/articles/s41598-022-23052-9), [Netflix](https://arxiv.org/pdf/2303.11761.pdf), [Farfetch](https://aclanthology.org/2022.ecnlp-1.22/), [NVIDIA](https://rdcu.be/c4dXy)), [open source](https://github.com/jacopotagliabue) and [open science](https://github.com/coveooss/SIGIR-ecom-data-challenge) - our libraries, models and datasets have collected thousands of stars and garnered millions of downloads.

-I recently started investing in tech startups, both directly and as LP in AI funds: I'm always happy to chat with founders about DataOps, MLOps and AI.

-While building [Bauplan](https://www.bauplanlabs.com/), I moonlight as [Adj.
+While building my new startup, [Bauplan](https://www.bauplanlabs.com/), I moonlight as [Adj.
 Professor of ML at NYU](https://github.com/jacopotagliabue/MLSys-NYU-2022), which is mostly notable because it is the only job I ever had that my parents understand.

 ### Where is my mind?